DIY Plumbing Made Easy: How to Repair Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing problems yourself by learning some basic plumbing skills.
+Yes, you can fix minor plumbing issues yourself, by learning basic plumbing tips for DIY.

-There are a few indispensable tools like the plunger, an adjustable wrench pipe wrench, Teflon tape and an screwdriver.
+You will need a few important tools, such as the plunger, an adjustable wrench pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?